 - SMART Recovery.
 SMART Recovery offers mutual support meetings for people seeking science-based, self-empowered addiction recovery.

 Preparing for an appointment

-Consider your drinking habits, taking an honest look at how often and how much you drink.
+Consider your drinking habits.
+Take an honest look at how often and how much you drink.
 Be prepared to discuss any problems that alcohol may be causing.
 You may want to take a family member or friend along, if possible.